kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Relaxation Jobs/README.md

 >
 > ibrav = 14, Triclinic

 **CELL_PARAMETERS** - for free geometry cells (ibrav = 0), you must specify the lattice parameters you wish to implement.
-This is done in the CELL_PARAMETERS block, and are generally sourced from experimental values.
+This is done in the CELL_PARAMETERS block, and is generally sourced from experimental values.
 It should be noted that CELL_PARAMETERS account for the *total* lattice parameter if your supercell, *not* the lattice parameter of your unit cell.

 For example, for a 2x2x2 Tetragonal Barium Titanate Cell, I would list the unit cell parameters (a, b, c) x2:
 > CELL_PARAMETERS angstrom